 Does it matter where I was in foster care?

 If you were in foster care in another state on your 18th birthday and now live in California, you are entitled to Medi-Cal in the California county where you currently live.
 If you were in foster care on your 18th birthday anywhere in California, you are entitled to Medi-Cal in the California county where you currently live.

 Where do I apply if I don’t already have Medi-Cal?

 Apply at the county welfare or public assistance office in the county where you currently live.
-You may also call Dorian Madrid at 626.927.2690.
+In Los Angeles, you may also call 626.927.2690.
 You should not apply through Covered California — it does not work for former foster youth.

 What should I know about applying for Medi-Cal if I am coming from another state?

 You need two things to apply for Medi-Cal: a MC-250a form and the MEDIL No. I 14-05.
 Enrollment should be immediate.
 In other words, as soon as you submit the forms to the county office, you are covered and can visit a doctor.

 - For more information and to sign up visit Children Now.